robtweed/ewdDOM/README.md

 The array of document names will, of course, initially be empty because you haven't created any DOMs yet.

-##  ewdGateway Start Parameters
+##  ewdDOM Start Parameters

-The parameters that you can specify for the *ewdGateway* *start* function are as follows:
+The parameters that you can specify for the *ewdGateway* *start* function are the standard ones for opening a Globals database, though the ewdDOM module provides common defaults as follows:

 - *path  = the path in which the Globals database file (CACHE.DAT) resides (default *'/home/user/globals/mgr'*)
 - *username*  = the Globals database username (default *_SYSTEM*)